Rock opera: 1980s and beyond

+A rap opera by the Fat Boys, On and On, was produced in 1989.

 In 1999, progressive metal band Dream Theater released their album Metropolis Pt.
 2: Scenes from a Memory, which has been regarded as Rock Opera.
 The album tells the story of Nicholas, a man getting flashbacks from a previous life, as he undergoes hypnosis sessions to recall the memories of Victoria, a young girl who he discovers was murdered as a violent result of a love affair.